vishandi/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER [tg/TELEGRAM] [gh/GITHUB] [e/EMAIL] [a/ADDRESS] [t/TAG]...`

 * `TAG` is case-insensitive (`BestFriend` and `bestFriend` will be considered the same tag) and will be converted to the lowercase for display.
-Duplicate tags will be ignored.
+Duplicate tags will be ignored and only one will be taken.
 * You cannot add duplicate persons.
 Persons are considered to be duplicates if they share the same name (case-insensitive) and phone number.

 Examples: